-778 Key uses the private key to generate another cryptographic key that is unique for the e-commerce on the StrongKey FIDO server.
-After the registration process is completed, logging into the e-commerce platform's website continues to use the unique generated cryptographic key and the public key stored
+In the example implementations, the unique key is used to develop a public key that is sent and stored on the StrongKey FIDO server.
+After the registration process is completed, logging into the e-commerce platform's website continues to use the unique generated cryptographic key and the public key stored on the StrongKey FIDO server to authenticate the purchaser.
+The StrongKey FIDO server provides the U2F registration, authentication, and storage of purchaser registration data.
+The TokenOne cloud-based infrastructure provides an administration interface and services for authentication credential life-cycle management.